 Payroll Savings Plan

 Such deductions shall be made in compliance with Chapter 310, F.L of 1967, N.J.S.A.
-52:14-15.9e, and under rules established by the State Department of Education, Said monies, together with records of any corrections, shall be transmitted to such person as may from time to time he designated by the Egg Harbor City Education Association by the fifteenth (15th) of each month following the month in which the deductions are made.
+52:14-15.9e, and under rules established by the State Department of Education.
+Said monies, together with records of any corrections, shall be transmitted to such person as may from time to time be designated by the Egg Harbor City Education Association by the fifteenth (15th) of each month following the month in which the deductions are made.
 The person designated shall disburse such monies to the appropriate Association or Associations.
 The Association shall be responsible for the reconciliation of the records.

-Each of the associations named above shall certify to the Board, in writing, the current rate of its membership does.
+Each of the associations named above shall certify to the Board, in writing, the current rate of its membership dues.
 Any association which shall change the rate of its membership dues shall give the Board written notice prior to the effective date of such change.

 Additional authorization for dues deductions may be received after August 1 under rules established by the State Department of Education.

 Any written authorization for dues deductions may be withdrawn by the employee at any time by the filing of notice of such withdrawal with the Board.
 The filing of notice of withdrawal shall be effective to halt deductions as of January 1 or July 1 next succeeding the date on which notice of withdrawal is filed.